luckrill/enjoymenu/README.md

-EnjoyMenus
+EnjoyWork

+For 1.0 version, named NewMenus
+Now named as EnjoyWork.

-now start support python3 and database and web.
+Start support python3 and will support database and web.

 ![](image/enjoymenu.png)